-Game of Thrones Season 8 has me begging for the sweet release of death
+Game of Thrones season 8 has me begging for the sweet release of death

 Pop culture has always rewarded detailed knowledge of fictional worlds, but you didn't need a cryptonomicon to know Ross was with Rachel.

-But even encyclopaedic knowledge on one series is no longer enough.
+But even encyclopedic knowledge of one series is no longer enough.
 You can't be a real pop culture devotee unless you're across all the gritty reboots and sci-fi/fantasy/comic book/geeky series there are.

 Being a "fan" now means quietly shuffling around mumbling things like, "I hear there's a new Stranger Things teaser I should watch?" or "Do I need to read Neil Gaiman before Good Omens comes out?" or "Why do I find Will Smith sexually confusing in that Aladdin poster?"